The music box operad: Random generation of musical phrases from patterns: Operad structures

+At the musical level, this notion of decomposition is related to the parsing of musical phrases (see also~\cite{LJ96}).
+Understanding the $\GeneratingSet$-decompositions of a multi-pattern $\MPat$, where $\GeneratingSet$ is a minimal generating set of $\OperadMP^D_m$, brings information about the structure of $\MPat$, including its repetitions, its self-similarities, and its symmetries.
+It is possible to develop, within this framework of the bud music box model, a notion of complexity for multi-patterns by studying the different $\GeneratingSet$-decompositions a multi-pattern has.

-The description of a minimal generating set for $\OperadMP^D_m$, $m \geq 2$, seems to be much more intricate than for the previous operads.
-For the time being, we do not have a good description.
-Therefore, we do not have an effective way to propose maximal decompositions of multi-patterns of multiplicity greater than $1$ for the time being. \medbreak
+Nevertheless, the description of minimal generating sets for $\OperadMP^D_m$ when $m \geq 2$ seems to be much more intricate than for $\OperadMP^D_1$ and the previous operads (than for $\OperadDP^D$ and for $\OperadRP$).
+For the time being, we do not have good and usable descriptions.
+Therefore, we do not have an effective way to propose $\GeneratingSet$-decompositions of multi-patterns of multiplicity greater than $1$ for the time being where $\GeneratingSet$ is a minimal generating set of $\OperadMP^D_m$ when $m \geq 2$.